hylinz/trivia-masters/README.md

   - As a user, I want to register an account so that I can participate in the game.
   - **Technologies**:
     - Backend: ASP.NET Core MVC (C#), Entity Framework Core (SQL Server)
-    - Frontend: React (Forms, Axios for API calls)
+    - Frontend: Next.js (React-based forms, Axios for API calls)
+    - Deployment: Docker containers for the backend and frontend, AWS ECS for hosting.
   - **Tasks**:
     - Create a database table for users.
     - Build API endpoints for registration.
-    - Develop a React form for user input.
+    - Develop a Next.js page for the registration form.

 - [ ] **User Login**
   - As a user, I want to log into my account so that I can access the game.
   - **Technologies**:
     - Backend: ASP.NET Core MVC, Identity for authentication
-    - Frontend: React (Forms, Axios)
+    - Frontend: Next.js (React-based forms, Axios)
+    - Deployment: Docker containers, AWS ECS.
   - **Tasks**:
     - Implement login API endpoints.
     - Add JWT-based authentication.
-    - Create React components for the login form.
+    - Create a Next.js page for the login form.

 - [ ] **User Logout**
   - As a user, I want to log out of my account so that I can secure my session.
   - **Technologies**:
     - Backend: ASP.NET Core MVC
-    - Frontend: React (Session handling)
+    - Frontend: Next.js (Session handling)
   - **Tasks**:
     - Create an API endpoint to invalidate tokens.
-    - Add logout functionality to React.
+    - Add logout functionality to the frontend.

 ---